abhijitpal1247/animatediff_exp/README.md

 ## 📫 Contributions

-We welcome contributions!
+Contributions are welcome!
 Please open an issue or submit a pull request if you have any suggestions or improvements.

 ## 🙏 Acknowledgements